muratk5n/thirdwave/en/README.md

 Your tax dollars at work..
 Gov official 'exploring pathways', toiling away in obscurity.
 This is how innovation moves forward.
-When you see the next jackass tech CEO strut on stage during a "tech conference" think about what caused that to happen.
+When you see the next jackass tech CEO strut on stage during a "tech conference" think about what allowed that to happen.

 ---